vilhelmprytz/nafsdm/README.md

 *nafsdm stands for "not advanced, fast, simple dns manager"*

-# Requirements
+# Prerequisites & Compatibility
-Requires python 2 & 'requests' module (installer installs these automatically)
+Before installing nafsdm, make sure you have at least one master and one slave.
+The master needs to have SSH open (at least a firewall that only allows your slave IP's) and all slaves need to have bind already configured (**nafsdm DOES NOT install bind for you**)

+nafsdm is tested to work with the following operating systems:

+* Debian 8 (7 should work fine)
+* Ubuntu 14.04 (newer versions should also work fine)
+* CentOS 7

 # Installation
-To install, you will need at least one slave and at least one master.
+To install, you will need at least one slave and one master.
 All slaves will connect to the master under a certain interval.

 nafsdm now has install scripts for both master and slaves.